Our tour in Bethlehem

 A very old tradition has identified the village of Beit Sahour located 2 kilometers from Bethlehem, as the place where the angel Gabriel appeared before the shepherds, announcing the birth of Jesus as the Messiah of Israel.

-On this place a church was built in 1950, built by the Italian architect "Antonio Barluzzi" on the remains of the first basilica dating from the 4th century, built by Empress Helen.
+On this place a church was built in 1950.
+It was built by the Italian architect "Antonio Barluzzi" on the remains of the first basilica dating from the 4th century, built by Empress Helen.

-Remains of a rich history, this place is part of the circuit proposed by Sababa Tours to discover Bethlehem accompanied by our private guide.
+This place, remains of a rich history, is part of the circuit proposed by Sababa Tours to discover Bethlehem accompany by our private guide.

 The separation wall

-The separation or security wall is a barrier built by the state of Israel along the green line.
-It measures nearly 690 km.
+The separation or security wall is a barrier built by the state of Israel along the green line at at a total length of nearly 690 km.
 It was erected in 2002 during the second intifada (armed Palestinian uprising against Israel).

-On the one hand challenged by international opinion, it is defended by the state of Israel as a physical barrier between the Palestinian Authorities and the State of Israel, thus creating a filter for the passage of arms and terrorism.
-On the Palestinian side it is considered a segregationist wall, preventing the free passage of the Palestinian local population.
+On the one hand, challenged by the international community opinion, it defends the state of Israel as a physical barrier between the Palestinian Authorities and the State of Israel, thus creating a filter for the passage of arms and terrorism.
+On the Palestinian side it is considered a segregation wall, preventing the free passage of the Palestinian local population.

-Famous and anonymous artists began painting murals known as graffiti with political connotations, one of the best-known graffiti artists like artist Banksy taking part in the project.
+Famous and anonymous artists began painting murals known as graffiti with political connotations.
+The artist Bansky, one of the best-known graffiti artists, took part in the project.

 Jacob's wife Rachel

-Jacob's wife Rachel, Jacob's wife according to Jewish tradition, died on the road to Hebron, so her husband decided to bury here there.
+According to Jewish tradition, Rachel, Jacob's wife, died on the road to Hebron, so her husband decided to bury her there.
 Rachel is considered in Judaism as the mother of the children of Israel.

-Her tomb is a place of pilgrimage for Jews and especially women who cannot give birth.
-The site is considered the third holy place of Judaism, after the Temple Mount and the Tomb of the Patriarchs, in Hebron.
+Her tomb is a place of pilgrimage for Jews, especially women who cannot give birth.
+The site is considered the third holy place of Judaism, after the Temple Mount and the Tomb of the Patriarchs; in Hebron.